Inference of Neutron Star Mass Distributions and the Dense Matter Equation of State from Multi-messenger Observations: Conclusions

 Our method contrasts previous studies that treated $\mmax$ as a truncation parameter to infer EoS-insensitive mass distributions driven by observational data \citep{antoniadis-16, shao-20}, including works that went further by using the inferred $\mmax$ to characterize EoS models \citep{alsing-18, fan-24}.
 However, as recent discoveries of more massive pulsars continue to increase the lower bound on $\mmax$, the upper bound remains elusive.
 Recently, joint inference of the EoS and NS mass distribution has become a predominantly common choice \citep{wysocki-20, landry-21, golomb-22, biswas-25a, golomb-25}.
-With that shared goal, this work further shows that assigning a prior distribution to $\mmax$ can also influence its upper bound.
+With that shared goal, this work further shows that changing the prior distribution of the observable $\mmax$ itself, rather than that of a nuisance EoS parameter which is unpredictable, results into a different $\mmax$ posterior with a larger upper bound.

+Following \citet{golomb-25}, one could introduce an astrophysical maximum mass $M_\mathrm{pop}$ for each NS population and examine its relation to $\mmax$.
+We do not include such an additional parameter here, but our results already show the relevant behavior.
+For DNS systems, the high-mass tails lie well below $\mmax$ (see Figure~\ref{fig:mmax}) because the measured DNS masses do not extend to the $\mmax$ cutoff.
+An inferred $M_\mathrm{pop}<\mmax$ for DNS would therefore be controlled by the most massive observed DNSs rather than by the theoretical maximum mass.
+In contrast, the NS-WD and LMXB distributions extend to higher masses and are truncated near $M_\mathrm{pop}\approx\mmax$.
+Thus, our analysis demonstrates this population-dependent cutoff behavior without introducing a separate $M_\mathrm{pop}$ parameter for each population.